Private Prediction via PAC Privacy

-The accuracy of the distilled student model on CIFAR-10 test examples is summarized in \cref{tab:distillation}.
+The accuracy of the distilled model on CIFAR-10 test examples is summarized in \cref{tab:distillation}.
 First, we notice that the distillation utility is strong even with limited auxiliary data.
-With only 5,000 queries, the student trained on merely 1,989 confident examples already achieves 64.01\% accuracy.
+With only 5,000 queries, the student trained from scratch on merely 1,989 confident examples already achieves 64.01\% accuracy.
 Using all 210,000 queries, the distilled model achieves 91.86\% accuracy.
-Notably, this outperforms the private teacher itself with 87.79\% accuracy, as the student effectively learns from the diverse features in the ImageNet examples with high-quality private labels.
-This highlights that proper distillation can unlock utility beyond the private responses' baseline.
+Notably, this even outperforms the private teacher (87.79\%), as the student effectively learns from the diverse features in the ImageNet examples with high-quality private labels.
+This highlights that proper distillation can unlock utility beyond private prediction's baseline.

-From a privacy perspective, releasing this student model exposes only the information leaked through the 210,000 private responses about membership of the CIFAR-10 examples.
-The accumulated MI bound corresponds to an upper bound of 50.49\% on MIA success, which offers a privacy guarantee comparable to $\epsilon \approx 0.02$ under DP.
-We compare this to the standard setting of differentially private fine-tuning, which similarly assumes public access to additional data and protects only the fine-tuning dataset.
-The state-of-the-art result under this setting achieves 94.7\% accuracy on CIFAR-10 at $\epsilon=1$~\cite{de2022unlocking} when fine-tuning a Wide-ResNet-28-10 model pre-trained on ImageNet~\cite{imagenet}.
-Our method achieves slightly worse utility (91.86\%) while offering a privacy guarantee that is orders of magnitude tighter.
+From a privacy perspective, releasing this student model exposes only the information leaked through the 210,000 private predictions about membership of the CIFAR-10 examples.
+The accumulated MI bound corresponds to an upper bound of 50.49\% on MIA success, matching the MIA guarantee offered by $\epsilon \approx 0.02$ under DP.
+We compare this to the standard setting of differentially private training with access to public data.
+The state-of-the-art result under similar settings achieves 94.7\% accuracy on CIFAR-10 at $\epsilon=1$~\cite{de2022unlocking} when fine-tuning a Wide-ResNet-28-10 model pre-trained on ImageNet~\cite{imagenet}.
+Our method achieves slightly worse utility (91.86\%) while offering a MIA-matching DP $\epsilon$ that is \emph{over an order of magnitude tighter}.
 Further, our distillation protocol does not require the public dataset to be labeled, which is particularly favorable in scenarios where large-scale, unlabeled public data is available.

-\section{Related work}
+\section{Related Work}